 All members of US Family Health Plan receive a Member ID Card soon after joining the Plan.
 Member ID Cards do not have an expiration date and are not issued each year.
-If you recently enrolled in the IS Family Health plan and have no received your US Family Health Plan Member ID Card, please call Member Services, toll-free, and let us know that you are still waiting for your card.
+If you recently enrolled in the US Family Health Plan and have not received your US Family Health Plan Member ID Card, please call Member Services, toll-free, and let us know that you are still waiting for your card.